Our Areas of Expertise

 Sponsorship Training is Essential for Advancing and Retaining Talent

 Inclusive sponsorship training is an integral component of an organization’s DEI initiatives.
-With sponsorship training, you will arm your senior leaders and protégés with the skills necessary to confidently build relationships that promote career advancement, particularly across cultural differences.
+With sponsorship training, you will arm your executive leaders and protégés with the skills necessary to confidently build relationships that promote career advancement, particularly across cultural differences.

 We Are Experts on Cultivating Inclusive Sponsorship Relationships

-bci, in partnership with Coqual, conducted ground-breaking research on the impact of sponsorship on equity-seeking professionals, and co-authored the research report Sponsor Effect: Canada.
-Based on our research and work in this space, we provide practical training that teaches leaders and protégés how to attract, build and maintain sponsorship relationships across cultural differences, where authenticity and inclusion are essential.
+We have extensive expertise in providing strategic guidance on how to create sponsorship programs and in delivering sponsorship training.
+Based on our ground-breaking research and work in this space, we provide practical training that teaches leaders and protégés how to attract, build, and maintain sponsorship relationships across cultural differences, where authenticity, belonging, and inclusion are essential.

 Sponsorship is Critical for the Advancement of Equity-Seeking Professionals

-Research conducted by Coqual (formerly the Center for Talent Innovation) reveals that sponsorship is a powerful relationship that occurs when a “sponsor” (senior leader) does a minimum of three things for their “protégé” (junior team member): goes out on a limb for them, advocates for their next promotion and provides air cover when they make a mistake.
+Research conducted by Coqual (formerly the Center for Talent Innovation) reveals that sponsorship is a powerful relationship that occurs when a “sponsor” (senior leader) does a minimum of three things for their “protégé” (junior team member): goes out on a limb for them, advocates for their next promotion, and provides air cover when they make a mistake.

-In 2017, along with Coqual, Ritu co-authored the ground-breaking research report, Sponsor Effect: Canada, which examines the sponsorship experiences of People of Color, Indigenous Peoples and women, including the intersections between these cultural identities.
+In 2017, along with Coqual, Ritu co-authored the ground-breaking research report, Sponsor Effect: Canada, which examines the sponsorship experiences of People of Color, Indigenous Peoples, and women, including the intersections between these cultural identities.

-Very few Canadian People of Color, Indigenous Peoples or women have sponsors, despite being highly ambitious and willing to “go the extra mile” at work
+Very few Canadian People of Color, Indigenous Peoples, or women have sponsors, despite being highly ambitious and willing to “go the extra mile” at work

-The majority of leaders in senior positions — white men — who self-identify as sponsors tend to sponsor people that are like themselves
+The majority of leaders in senior positions – White men – who self-identify as sponsors tend to sponsor people that are like themselves

-Many think leadership attributes are defined by white male standards, and People of Color and Indigenous Peoples are more likely than white people to hold this perception
+Many think leadership attributes are defined by White male standards, and People of Color and Indigenous Peoples are more likely than White people to hold this perception

-Why Choose bci for Your Sponsorship Training
+Why Choose bci for Sponsorship Training

 The difference between mentorship and sponsorship and why this matters